HarryRHayden/CI_PP1/README.md

    * ### Manual Tests Conducted
       * Navigation Menu
-        * Verify that clicking on logo navigates to the home page.
+        * Verify that when the header is clicked it returns to the home page
-        * Verify that when clicked, all navigation links correctly navigate to their respective pages.
+        * Verify that all navigation links correctly navigate to their respective pages when clicked
-        * Verify that all navigation links have the :hover psuedo selector.
+        * Verify that all the :hover psuedo selectors work when using the navigation bar
-        * Verify that the navigation bar is fully responsive.
+        * Verify the responsiveness of the navigation bar
       * Home/Landing Section
-        * Verify that the hero image fits and does not pixelate.
+        * Verify the hero image is not distorted
-        * Verify that the cover text is displayed correctly.
+        * Verify that the cover text is displayed correctly
-        * Verify that the paragraph and image are displayed correctly.
+        * Verify that the paragraph and image are displayed correctly
+        * Verify the responsiveness of the page
-        * Verify that the Home/Landing section is fully responsive.
+        * Verify that the font-style and size are visible and of good contrast
       * History Page
-        * Verify that the text is clearly presented with the correct font-style and font-size.
+        * Verify that the font-style and size are visible and of good contrast
-        * Verify that the text does not have any spelling mistakes.
+        * Verify that there are no spelling mistakes
-        * Verify that the images are not distorted.
+        * Verify that the images are not distorted
-        * Verify that the History is fully responsive.
+        * Verify the responsiveness of the page
       * Gallery Page
-        * Verify that the gallery images all load.
+        * Verify that the gallery images all load
-        * Verify that the gallery images drops to a column count of 2 at less than 480px.
+        * Verify that the gallery images drops to a column count of 2 at less than 480px
-        * Verify that the Gallery is fully responsive.
+        * Verify the responsiveness of the page
       * Contact Us Section
-        * Verify that all elements that are set to required are working.
+        * Verify that all required elements work
-        * Verify that valid email address is needed with relevant '@' included.
+        * Verify that the '@' symbol is required in the email address section
-        * Verify that the text is clearly presented with the correct font-style and font-size.
+        * Verify that the font-style and size are visible and of good contrast
-        * Verify that the text does not have any spelling mistakes.
+        * Verify that there are no spelling mistakes
-        * Verify that 'Submit' button informs the user that the submission was successful.
+        * Verify that 'Submit' button provides an informational pop-up
-        * Verify that the drop down list shows correct selectors.
+        * Verify that the drop down list shows correct selectors
-        * Verify that the Contact section is fully responsive.
+        * Verify the responsiveness of the page
       * Footer Section
-        * Verify that the social media links open in a new tab.
+        * Verify that when you select a social media link it opens in a new tab
-        * Verify that the Footer section is fully responsive
+        * Verify the responsiveness of the Footer
-        <br /><br />

 ### Lighthouse Score